-DON'T HIDE IT.
-Ignoring your symptoms and trying to "tough it out" often makes symptoms worse.
-Tell your coach, REPORT IT. parent, and athletic trainer if you think you or one of your teammates may have a concussion.
+DON'T HIDE IT, Ignoring your symptoms and trying to "tough it out" often makes symptoms worse.
+Tell your coach, parent, and REPORT IT. athletic trainer if you think you or one of your teammates may have a concussion.
 Don't let anyone pressure you into continuing to practice or play with a concussion.